 Ans: Code contracts help you to express the code assumptions and statements stating the behavior of your code in a language-neutral way.
 The contracts are included in the form of pre-conditions, post-conditions, and object-invariants.
 The contracts help you to improve-testing by enabling run-time checking, static contract verification, and documentation generation.

 The System.Diagnostics.Contracts namespace contains static classes that are used to express contracts in your code.

-Managed extensibility framework (MEF) is a new library that is introduced as a part of .NET 4.0 and Silverlight 4.
+Ans: Managed extensibility framework (MEF) is a new library that is introduced as a part of .NET 4.0 and Silverlight 4.
 It helps in extending your application by providing greater reuse of applications and components.
-MEF provides a way for host application to consume external extensions without any configuration requirement.
+MEF provides a way for the host applications to consume external extensions without any configuration requirement.

 These files are included in the System.IO.MemoryMappedFiles namespace.
 This namespace contains four classes and three enumerations to help you access and secure your file mappings.